What we know about the deadly factory explosion in Louisville, Kentucky

 Is it safe now?
 What about nearby residents?

-In the immediate aftermath, people within a 1-mile radius of the site were ordered to shelter in place – except for houses in the two blocks surrounding the plant, which were ordered to evacuate because their windows had been blown out.
+In the immediate aftermath, people within a 1-mile radius of the site were ordered to shelter in place as houses in the two blocks surrounding the plant were ordered to evacuate because their windows had been blown out.

 By Tuesday afternoon, the shelter-in-place order was lifted – but the mayor still urged residents to be cautious.